 Therefore, Caesar started to build fortifications.
 This would prevent Pompey's soldiers from obtaining food from the countryside, prevented his cavalry from attacking, and -even more important- would give the impression that Pompey was besieged and did not dare to fight.
 So, Caesar's men contructed twenty-four forts and a wall of 22 kilometers.

 Pompey built counter-works.
-There were several fights between the two Roman forces, in which Caesar's Ninth legion suffered badly.
+There were several fights between the two Roman forces, in which Caesar's Ninth Legion suffered badly.
 The building of the circumvallations, however, continued.
 In his History of the Civil War, Caesar tells that during one fight in a southern fort, one centurion received no less than 120 blows on his shield - evidence of the discipline and high morale of the legionaries.

 The southernmost part of Caesar's fortifications were still unfinished, and it was absolutely imperative for Pompey to break away from his camp before the ring would be closed.
-This became even more urgent when Caesar's lieutenant Marc Antony arrived with the remaining four legions.
+This became even more urgent when Caesar's lieutenant Mark Antony arrived with the remaining four legions.
 During a night, 7 July according to the Roman calendar (which is out of step with ours), Pompey ordered his soldiers to attack the unfinished part of Caesar's fortifications, and after a day of fighting, Caesar had to admit that he would not be able to regain control of this part of the battlefield.
 This meant that his circumvallation would not be closed, and he immediately broke off the siege, marching off to Thessaly in the east.

 He had lost many men, had given Pompey a chance to train his recruits, and had no line of communication back to Italy.
 Still, his men remained disciplined and motivated, and within a month, they would prove their worth at Pharsalus.